-Thanks for watching Break Bad Habits Using a Growth Mindset.
+Thanks for watching Breaking Bad Habits Using a Growth Mindset.
 In this video, Dr. Jodi interviews Jared and his mom about growing up as a Gen Z-er.
 Jared was smart and skated through high school, but he found that, in college, that didn’t work.
 He didn’t know how to study or put effort into working hard.
 He developed bad habits, like partying and playing, instead of buckling down to focus on academics.
 After college, he took some time before heading into his industry to finally figure out what he wanted to do.

 This is an era of young people who don’t know their own worthiness.
 They want to follow their hearts but don’t know how.
 They have lost the concept of cause and effect.
 Watch Dr. Jodi’s TEDxWilmington talk for more on this.